BetterPluginsSpigot/BetterPurge/README.md

 - `/bp help`
   - Gives information about all commands
   - `betterpurge.help`
-- `/bp start`
+- `/bp start <duration>`
-  - Starts the purge within the next minute
+  - Starts the purge countdown, with an optional duration.
+When no duration is given, the one from the settings will be used.
   - `betterpurge.start`
+- `/bp stop`
+  - Stops the purge at once
+  - `betterpurge.stop`
 - `/bp status`
   - Gives an overview of purge information
   - `betterpurge.status`